kyang5/coursedescriptions/source/graduate/masters_overview.rst

 M.S. in Computer Science, Software Engineering, or Information Technology from Loyola.
 The M.S. in Computer Science
 may need extra time **if** the :ref:`thesis_option` is chosen.
-Students who attend part time normally take 2-3 years.
-Though rarely an issue, there is a five year overall time limit, and this period may be extended only by special action of the Dean of the Graduate School.
+Students who attend part-time normally take 2-3 years.
+Though rarely an issue, there is a five-year overall time limit, and this period may be extended only by special action of the Dean of the Graduate School.